Hongda-W/CovidAlert/README.md

 ## Description

 This webapp retrieves covid-19 statistics for the U.S. from [https://covidtracking.com/api](https://covidtracking.com/api).
+Link to my web app that allows you to sign up for your alerts is [https://covid19-alert.herokuapp.com](https://covid19-alert.herokuapp.com).

 ## Implementation